-- Visit different places, like the bush, a park, a zoo, a museum, or the beach in winter.
-Make time for outdoor play in safe spaces that give your child freedom and time to explore.
+- Make time for outdoor play in safe spaces that give your child freedom and time to explore.

 - Get your child to help you with simple household chores.
 She could be a waiter who helps to set the table.
 Or she might like to pretend that she’s a chef and help you with some basic cooking.

-You can also get creative and make up some activities for your child.
-These can be cheap and easy:
+You can also make up some simple, low-cost play activities for your child.
+For example:

-- Give your child crayons or pencils to draw with.
-Your child might like to make simple maps of your neighbourhood or the way to a friend’s house.
+- Give your child crayons or pencils for drawing and scribbling.
+Your child could make simple maps of your neighbourhood or the way to a friend’s house.

-- Make a ‘busy box’ for your child, full of things like sticks, feathers, coloured papers, old boxes, string and glue.
+- Make a ‘busy box’ for your child, full of things like icy pole sticks, coloured papers, string, glue and other recyclables like cardboard boxes and plastic bottles.
+It can also include natural items found outdoors like twigs, petals, stones or feathers.
 These are great for craft projects.

 - Keep old magazines and catalogues.
-Your child can cut out pictures of people, animals and objects and paste them into a scrapbook to make up a story.
+Your child can cut out pictures of people, animals and objects use them for collage.